microsoft/conversational-speaker/README.md

 ## OpenAI
 The conversational speaker uses OpenAI's models to hold a friendly conversation.
 Below are the steps to create a new account and access the AI models.
 ### 1. OpenAI Account
-  1. In a web browser, navigate to https://openai.com/api/.
+  1. In a web browser, navigate to https://aka.ms/maker/openai.
 Click `Sign up`.
         > NOTE: can use a Google account, Microsoft account, or email to create a new account.
   1. Complete the sign-up process (e.g., create a password, verify your email, etc.).
         > NOTE: If you are new to OpenAI, please review the usage guidelines (https://beta.openai.com/docs/usage-guidelines).
   1. In the top-right corner click on your account.
 Click on `View API keys`.
   1. Click `+ Create new secret key`.
 Copy the generated key and save it in a secure location for later.

-  _If you are curious to play with the large language models directly, check out the `Playground` at the top of the page._  **What/which page?**
+  _If you are curious to play with the large language models directly, check out the `Playground` at the top of the page after logging in to https://aka.ms/maker/openai._

 # The Code
 ## 1. Code Configuration